psyfix/Offensive-Security-Notes/Defensive Security/Phishing.md

 - Quickly assess and prioritise
 - Who was the email delivered too?
 (Standard users, Execs, IT, Finance, HR)
 ##### Header and Sender Examination
-- Investigate MTAs, addresses, IPs, etc.
-- Identify the true origin and check authenticity.
-(Reverse DNS, check domain ownership)
+###### Identify the origin IP address (Reverse DNS, check domain ownership)
-###### Identify the origin IP address
 - Examine the email source.
 - https://mha.azurewebsites.net/ - This will format the source and headers nicely to read.
+(Can be downloaded and run locally)
 ```
 Reply-To: This header is often different to the from address because often an attacker does not have control over the from address as its spoofed.